By David “Dirk” Smith, M.Sc., SDL (He/Him)

 Digging even deeper, sports in general is simply not a very welcoming and inclusive place for LGBTQI athletes to participate in.
-Research has shown that high school students who identify as LGBTQI are statistically less like to participate in sports Doull et al. 2018, than their heterosexual and cisgender counterparts and people who identify as gay men are more likely to drop out of sports Baiocco et al. 2018, than their heterosexual counterparts.
-The primary reason for this disparity of participation between LGBTQI athletes versus heterosexual athletes is the high levels of fear, bullying, and victimization of being openly gay within a sports context.
+Research has shown that high school students who identify as LGBTQI are statistically less like to participate in sports (Doull et al. 2018), than their heterosexual and cisgender counterparts and people who identify as gay men are more likely to drop out of sports (Baiocco et al. 2018), than their heterosexual counterparts.
+The primary reason for this disparity of participation between LGBTQ+ athletes versus heterosexual athletes is the high levels of fear, bullying, and victimization of being openly gay within a sports context.

-In a more pragmatic point of view, European Football (soccer) has a huge problem with homophobia, from anti-LGBT banners being displayed at matches in Poland and Germany, aggressive homophobic language used by players in Germany, homophobic slurs used against players in Denmark, and even president of the French Football League calling homophobia in sports “folklore” all of which are very public displays of homophobia within sports.
-These public displays of homophobia in mainstream settings show that sports are simply not a place that LGBTQI people can be a part of.
+In a more pragmatic point of view, European Football (soccer) has a huge problem with homophobia, from anti-LGBTQ+ banners being displayed at matches in Poland and Germany, aggressive homophobic language used by players in Germany, homophobic slurs used against players in Denmark, and even president of the French Football League calling homophobia in sports “folklore” all of which are very public displays of homophobia and transphobia within sports.
+These public displays of homophobia and transphobia in mainstream settings show that sports are simply not a place that LGBTQ+ people can be a part of.

 Homophobic Behavior in Sports